plone/plone.relations/plone/relations/README.txt

 Introduction
 ------------

 Tools for defining and querying complex relationships between objects.
-This product builds on and requires zc.relationship available in the zope.org svn, and also five.intid available in the Plone collective.
-The tests require some helpers from collective.testing to run.
+This product builds on and requires zc.relationship and also five.intid.

 Overview
 --------